Written By Kevin Kerfoot And Jennifer Raskin / Reviewed By Ray Spotts

 Physically removing dental plaque through daily brushing and flossing is the first step.
 Next, supplement your oral hygiene routine with an essential oil-based, alcohol-free mouthwash.
 Finally, schedule regular cleanings with your dental hygienist to remove buildup that accumulates between checkups.

-Plaque can cause bad breath because it is made up of various types of bacteria, all of which can produce bad odors.
+Plaque can cause bad breath because it is made up of various types of germs, all of which can produce bad odors.
 But most notably is calculus – which is calcified plaque – and how it’s closely linked to gum disease.

-Candida can cause bad breath because any time the natural flora inside of your mouth is altered, there can be an overgrowth of good or bad bacteria.
+Candida can cause bad breath because any time the natural flora inside of your mouth is altered, there can be an overgrowth of good or bad germs.
 As such, candida (yeast) infections may lead to bad breath.